Community College Leadership

 - likely success as community college leader

 4. Classes and course activities rely on interactive technologies, including web-based meetings using video and audio (webcam, microphone, high-speed internet.)

 In order to receive the doctorate in Community College Leadership students must:

-- Complete all courses in the program with a grade of 3.0 or greater, including participation in a practicum
+- Complete all courses in the program with a grade of B- or greater

 - Complete and successfully defend a dissertation within the degree time limit